Bluetea724/Carla_Traffic_Lights_Auto_Detection/README.md

 train.txt -> image information what you want to train

 # 3) Yolo dataset and weight file
-You can fine it with this url: https://drive.google.com/drive/folders/1Inju5YEVRLnQ6I-fPgB81yhJ2TZkl6Su?usp=sharing
+You can find it with this url: https://drive.google.com/drive/folders/1Inju5YEVRLnQ6I-fPgB81yhJ2TZkl6Su?usp=sharing

 # 4) Other tools for this project
 Yolo mark - https://github.com/AlexeyAB/Yolo_mark